 The process is as follows:

 - An intake appointment is done with the inviting party;

 - If Mediation is assessed as appropriate, an invitation is sent to the other party to attend mediation in writing (by post/email) and by telephone;

 - The invitation is followed up by a telephone call within the next few days;

 - If the invitation to attend mediation is refused, a section 60I certificate may be issued where appropriate as guided by the Family Law Act and Regulations;

 - If the invitation is accepted a mediation is arranged.
 Mediation can be arranged by the parties or their lawyers at a neutral venue such as the Queensland Law Society or North Brisbane Mediation Rooms at the cost of the parties.

-Our Family Mediation Services Brisbane can be arranged at a location of your convenience.
-Contact us for more details.
+Our Family Mediation Services Brisbane can be arranged at a location of your convenience or by zoom.
+Contact us for more details on our mediation services.